elven-js/elvenjs-website/src/docs/getting-started.md

 ## What Elven.js can do?

 The fundamental functionality is connecting and logging the user using auth providers.
-For now, Elven.js supports two of four existing - The Maiar [browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm) (Maiar Defi) and [Maiar Mobile app](https://get.maiar.com/referral/rdmfba3md2).
-In the future, it will also support [Web Wallet](https://wallet.elrond.com/) and [Ledger Nano](https://www.ledger.com/) hardware wallet.
+For now, Elven.js supports three of four existing - The Maiar [browser extension](https://chrome.google.com/webstore/detail/maiar-defi-wallet/dngmlblcodfobpdpecaadgfbcggfjfnm) (Maiar Defi), [Maiar Mobile app](https://get.maiar.com/referral/rdmfba3md2), and Elrond Web Wallet.
+In the future, it will also support [Ledger Nano](https://www.ledger.com/) hardware wallet.

 So basically, the user can attach the Elven.js script and start authenticating users on the front end.
 There is also an option to pass a unique token and get a signature after authentication, which you can use for additional backend verification.
 You will read more about it in the [recipes](/docs/recipes.html) section.